kamsar/generator-habitat/README.md

 ## Installing Habitat

 Prerequisite: Install a Sitecore instance with SIM.
 Use the version Habitat currently supports.
 You may use any hostname and path.
+You also need Git.

 Then cd to where you want to install Habitat (make a new folder for your repository) and generate your new Habitat project: